Preparing For Your Surgery

 You will be taken to the first stage recovery area where you will be monitored for approximately 30 minutes or longer, depending on the type and length of your surgery and anesthesia.
 As the anesthesia wears off, you will be transferred to a second stage recovery area where you will be rejoined be a family member or escort, if desired until discharged.

 When you have met the criteria for discharge, you will be permitted to leave the Center.
 For your safety, you will not be permitted to leave the Center alone following the administration of anesthetic drugs.
 You must make arrangements for someone to drive you home.
-If you do not have transportation please notify us and we will arrange a car service for you.

 Before you leave the Center, you will be given specific written discharge instructions for your care at home.
 A nurse will explain and demonstrate any special instructions to aid in your home recovery and will instruct you on when to call your physician for a follow-up visit.
 If you have any additional concerns or questions, please call your physician’s office.